 The backpack was handled by authorities, or their sidemen

-I think that while everyone was distracted searching for the women in the woods, the authorities of Panama secretly rushed to find the backpack in the homes of the people that lived in the area.
-It’s highly likely that they used threats of violence towards the people in the nearby towns.
+I think that while everyone was distracted searching for the two girls in the woods, the authorities of Panama secretly rushed to find the backpack in the homes of the people that lived in the area.
+It’s highly likely that they used threats of violence towards the people in the nearby towns in order to locate the backpack.
 The stakes were high if they failed.
+They needed to find the backpack.
 The authorities know their people.
+They know the shenanigans they get involved with.
 They knew that someone had done something and they probably went door to door, searching all of the houses.

 The backpack was critical to them being able to control the secrecy of the case.
 The authorities knew that if the the backpack was discovered in someones house or even being used by someone, that the entire story would have been been blown wide open.
 Their precious tourism profits would have gone up in flames, because people would have known that the women were killed.